reside-ic/reside-ic.github.io/content/blog/buildkite-cd.md

 * Deploy automatically to a staging server so we can always review the state of the current master/main
 * Allow researchers to redeploy and see their code changes without having to go through the development team

 This blog post covers how we have used Buildkite within RESIDE to support continuous delivery of new features to staging environments.
-This does not cover details of the deployment script itself but how we have set up Buildkite agents and configured a pipeline so that we can deploy via running a build, have it trigger automatically and deploy specific tags of docker images through build [environment variables](https://buildkite.com/docs/pipelines/environment-variables).
+This does not cover details of the deployment script itself but how we have set up Buildkite agents and configured a pipeline so that we can deploy via running a build, have it trigger automatically and deploy specific tags of docker images through [environment variables](https://buildkite.com/docs/pipelines/environment-variables#defining-your-own).

 # Setting up Buildkite agent